bunkerity/bunkerweb/docs/quickstart-guide.md

     When creating a ConfigMap, you will need to add special labels :

-    * **bunkerweb.io/CONFIG_TYPE** : must be set to a valid custom configuration type (http, server-http, default-server-http, modsec or modsec-crs)
+    * **bunkerweb.io/CONFIG_TYPE** : must be set to a valid custom configuration type (http, server-http, default-server-http, modsec, modsec-crs, stream or server-stream)
     * **bunkerweb.io/CONFIG_SITE** : set to a server name to apply configuration to that specific server (optional, will be applied globally if unset)

     Here is the example :

     ```yaml
     apiVersion: v1
     kind: ConfigMap